Eruonen/wp-github-activity/README.md

 WP Github Activity
 ==================

-Wordpress plugin for showing github user activity from a post or page.
+Wordpress plugin for showing github user activity from a post, page, template or widget.

 ## Usage
 ### Shortcode